xslittlemaggie/Deep-Learning-Machine-Learning-Projects/README.md

-# Credit Card Fraud Detection
+# Credit Card Fraud Detection Project
 ### Part 1: The purpose of the project
 The purpose of this project is to detect the fraud for credit card records.